pboutinaud/SHiVAi/README.md

 ### Running SHiVAi from a Docker container

 As we mostly worked on a seemless Apptainer integration, running Shivai with a Docker container will require a little more work from the user, especially concerning the mounting of host volumes to the container.
+Check the [Fully contained process (Docker)](#fully-contained-process-docker) section for informations on how to build the Docker image(s).

 Required mounts:
 - Input data folder (that you would have given to --in)